 In most cases, using the silent treatment is not a productive way to deal with a disagreement.

 Research indicates that both men and women use the silent treatment in relationships.
-However, clear and direct communication is essential for healthy relationships.
-Using the silent treatment prevents people from resolving their conflicts in a helpful way.
+However, clear and direct communication is

 When one partner wants to talk about a problem but the other withdraws, it can cause negative emotions such as anger and distress.
 According to a 2012 study, people who regularly feel ignored also report lower levels of self-esteem, belonging, and meaning in their lives.